 Retired Educator’s Estate Gift Will Support a Haven for Healthy Weight Management

-Ready to take control of her health and wellbeing, Lettera made her first trip to the Duke Diet and Fitness Center — now the Duke Lifestyle and Weight Management Center — in 1986.
+Ready to take control of her health and wellbeing, the donor made her first trip to the Duke Diet and Fitness Center — now the Duke Lifestyle and Weight Management Center — in 1986.
 At the time, the center was a residential program where participants attended classes along with participating in group sessions focused on nutrition and diet, behavioral modification, fitness and exercise, and medical conditions.

 Over the years, she appreciated the opportunity to participate in the program each summer.
 Even when she returned home after her summer visit, the Duke team was always available via phone calls or emails.